Skip to main content

 Once you've got a connection handler, you will want to create a producer for a given topic.

-The producer could be created with the following configurations: batch_size, compression, linger and partitioner.
+The producer could be created with the following configurations: max_request_size, batch_size, compression, linger and partitioner.

 These configurations control the behavior of the producer in the following way:

-• batch_size: Maximum amount of bytes accumulated by the records before sending the batch.
+• batch_size: Maximum number of bytes accumulated by the records before sending the batch.
+If the record is larger than the batch size, the producer will split the records and send them in multiple batches.
 Defaults to 16384 bytes.

 • compression: Compression algorithm used by the producer to compress each batch before sending to the SPU.
 Supported compression algorithms are none, gzip, snappy and lz4.

-• linger: Time to wait before sending messages to the server.
+• linger: The maximum time to wait to accumulate records before sending the batch.
 Defaults to 100 ms.

 • partitioner: custom class/struct that assigns the partition to each record that needs to be send.
 Defaults to Siphash Round Robin partitioner.